 Easy to Use

-First up, LISS, or low-intensity steady-state cardio.
-This is taking things a little easier but for a much longer time than most other workouts.
-That way, you can keep pushing for longer and still get a good cardio workout with dripping in sweat.
-It's a great way to get started, take things easy and still get a great workout.
-It even burns the highest rate of fat per calorie burned too, which is awesome for getting leaner if that's something you are looking for.
+First up, LISS, or low intensity steady state cardio.
+LISS takes things a little easier, but for a much longer time than most other workouts.
+It's a great way to get started, take things easy and still benefit from a great workout.
+LISS exercise also burns the highest rate of fat per calorie burned too, which is awesome for getting leaner, if that's something you are looking for.

 Distance / Time

-Last but not least, we have the classics; distance and time.
-They are pretty self-explanatory, but the benefits are still awesome.
-Working towards goals like walking a few miles on the cross trainer, going for a solid hour, or the combination of both are awesome ways to keep pushing yourself, challenging yourself, and tracking your progress too when you put them together (i.e., how far you can go in 30 minutes, or how long it takes you to reach a milestone distance).
-Don't rule out the tried and tested classics of cardio.
+Last but not least, we have the classics workout structure of distance and time.
+Working towards goals - such as walking x amount of miles on the cross trainer, going for a solid hour, or the combination of both - is a great way to keep pushing yourself and tracking your progress, for example, how far you can go in 30 minutes, or how long it takes you to reach a milestone distance.

 Week / Day